InnovateForVegas/.github/profile/README.md

 # Welcome to Innovate for Vegas Foundation on GitHub

-Formerly the CodeForVegas GitHub Organization and the Code for Vegas Foundation, we welcome all Innovators!
+Formerly the CodeForVegas GitHub Organization and the Code for Vegas Foundation, now focused on not just code, but all forms of Innovation!

 ## Joining and Onboarding and Contributing